catspeed-cc/sd-webui-reforge-docker/README.md

 You can read more on https://github.com/Panchovix/stable-diffusion-webui-reForge/discussions/377#discussioncomment-14010687.
 You can tell me here if you want to keep these branches here or do something like "reForge2".

 * newmain_newforge: Based on latest forge2 (gradio4, flux, etc) with some small changes that I plan to add very slowly (i.e., real CFG++ at some point, more upscalers like reForge, etc).
 For now it has python 3.12 support and sage2/sage3 support, and new samplers from reforge (CFG++ is WIP)
 * newforge_dendev: Based on latest ersatzForge fork (gradio4, flux, chroma, cosmos, longclip, and a ton more) from @DenOfEquity (https://github.com/DenOfEquity/ersatzForge).
 Many thanks Den for letting me to work on base on your fork on reForge.
+I will try to add new features from old reforge as well, like all the samplers.

 Bug fixes and older branches:
 * main: Main branch with multiple changes and updates.
 But not stable as main-old branch.